Sienho Yee © 中文简历

 His experiences include being: (1) Professor of International Law, China Foreign Affairs University; (2) MOE Changjiang Xuezhe Professor of International Law and Chief Expert, Wuhan University Institute of Boundary and Ocean Studies and Institute of International Law, Wuhan, China; (2a) Distinguished Professor, National University of Malaysia; (3) Editor-in-chief (founding co-editor-in-chief), Chinese Journal of International Law (Oxford; SSCI) & Advisory Board Member and formerly editor, International Law in Domestic Courts (Oxford) and member of various other boards of editors; (4) Project Chief Expert, “State Major Research Project” on “China’s Constructive Role in the Settlement of International Disputes and Global Crisis-situations” (China Social Sciences Foundation); (5) Member of IDI Commission on Jurisprudence and Precedent in International Law and others; (6) former counsel, IMF Legal Dept; (8) associate, Sullivan & Cromwell, New York; (9) formerly, Fowler Hamilton Visiting Research Fellow, Christ Church, Oxford; visitor at Harvard, Humboldt, and Tel Aviv; Rockefeller Bellagio Resident Fellow; Tengfei Professor of International Law and Director of the Silk Road Institute of International Law, Xi’an Jiaotong University, China; associate professor of law at the University of Colorado School of Law; lecturer at Queen Mary, University of London and teacher of international law in other interesting places.

-He has given invited presentations/lectures at interesting places including Beijing (on international law of co-progressiveness); the Old Library, All Souls College, Oxford (on Opinio Juris); the “Very Hot Palace” at St Petersburg, Russia during its 300th anniversary celebrations (on Forum prorogatum returns to the International Court of Justice); Oxford Public International Law Group (on ITLOS presidency) and Wuhan (on member responsibility for acts of an international organization).
+He has given invited presentations/lectures at interesting places including Beijing (on international law of co-progressiveness); the Old Library, All Souls College, Oxford (on Opinio Juris); the old State Duma House at St Petersburg, Russia during its 300th anniversary celebrations (on Forum prorogatum returns to the International Court of Justice); Oxford Public International Law Group (on ITLOS presidency) and Wuhan (on member responsibility for acts of an international organization).